RyanWhited/bikesharing/README.md

 ### Trips by Weekday for Each Hour
 ![Trips by Weekday for Each Hour](https://github.com/RyanWhited/bikesharing/blob/main/images/NYCCitibike(5).jpg) Here we graphed the number of bike trips by weekday for each hour of the day as a heatmap.
 The results are similar to our August Peak Hours bar chart in that it reflects there being more use around rush hour.
-Thursday seems to be the day of the week.
+For an unknown reason, Thursday is the busiest day of the week.

 ### Trips by Gender (Weekday Per Hour)
 ![Trips by Gender (Weekday Per Hour)](https://github.com/RyanWhited/bikesharing/blob/main/images/NYCCitibike(6).jpg)